 2. Approval of claim.
 The Head of the Member’s academic unit shall assess whether a claimed expense qualifies as an eligible expense as described in Part IV above.
 Where there is a disagreement with respect to the eligibility of an expense, the matter shall be referred to the Vice Provost & Associate Vice-President, Academic Affairs, who is empowered to decide upon the eligibility of the claimed in his or her absolute discretion.
 The decision of the Vice Provost & Associate Vice-President, Academic Affairs shall be final and binding on all parties and there shall be no further appeal.
 Before a department administrator forwards the claim to the PD Desk, they should review the PDR Form Checklist.

 3. Processing of claim.
-Once approved by the Head of the Member’s academic unit, the Professional Development Reimbursement Claim Form, a Requisition for Payment form with only the top portion filled out (or Travel Requisition or Journal Voucher) and the original receipts must be forwarded to Requisition Processing in the Department of Financial Services at the Vancouver Campus, which in turn will process a reimbursement to the Member.
+Once approved by the Head of the Member’s academic unit, the Professional Development Reimbursement Claim Form, a Requisition for Payment form with only the top portion filled out (or Travel Requisition or Journal Voucher) and the original receipts must be forwarded to Faculty PD Funds – Human Resources at the Vancouver Campus, which in turn will process a reimbursement to the Member.